padauker/bash-tmux-setup/README.md

 # Bash + Tmux Developer Terminal Setup

 This repo contains a complete and modern Bash terminal environment designed for productivity, clarity, and tmux integration.
-Optionally supports integration with ChatGPT provided an OpenAI API Key.

 ## ✨ Features